ArashSasani/artwork-shop/api/README.md

 ## Info

-This is the backend API for the PoC e-commerce project.
+This is the backend API for the PoC of the e-commerce project.
 It is implemented using Node, Express, and MongoDB with Mongoose as the DB connection tool.

 ## Installation